eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-The registration certificate of the Relying Party (see [Section 6.4.2](#642-relying-party-registration)) contains the necessary contact information, including the URL of a web form for privacy-related enquiries, an e-mail address and/or a phone number.
+The registration certificate of the Relying Party (see [Section 6.4.2](#642-relying-party-registration)) contains the necessary contact information, including the URL of a web form for privacy-related enquiries, an e-mail address, and/or a phone number.

 For more information and requirements, see [Topic 48](./annexes/annex-2/annex-2-high-level-requirements.md#a2348-topic-48---blueprint-for-requesting-data-deletion-to-relying-parties).